 This is the precondition for stable prejudices for the groups when looking at each other (that you will find in typical jokes on instrument players told all over): You will find that string players have started playing their instrument at the age of three, and they rehearsed hours and hours per day all their live.
 String players usually are tutti-players; that is, they impress as a group.
-While wind playing always is a compromise (between instrumental problems, technical problems etc.) it is possible for strings to play perfectly.
+While wind playing always is a compromise (between technical problems with your instrumental and musical issues) it is possible for strings to play perfectly.
 They know it and often come very close.

-In contrast, any wind instrument player (imagine a tuba player) will have started his instrument at the age of about 10 to 15.
+In contrast, any wind instrument player (imagine a tuba player) will have started his instrument at the age of about 10 to 15, but not earlier.
 Maybe they rehearsed hard, too, but that is physically limited.
-Any one of them can be heard individually, even the third clarinet in its least important part.
-And while the string player packs away his instrument to go home to rehearse two more hours, the tuba player will cross the road and play on an Oktoberfest or in a jazz club, earning more than twice of what the string player got for the concert.
-The string player might compensate for this by feeling to be something better.
+Any one of them is enough and can be heard individually, even the third clarinet in its least important part.
+And while the string player packs away its instrument to go home to rehearse two more hours, the tuba player will cross the road and play on an Oktoberfest or in a jazz club, earning more than twice of what the string player got for the concert.
+The string player might compensate for this by feeling to be somewhat better.

-You will find the same views within the wind section between wood wind and brass.
+You will find the similar views in the wind section between wood wind and brass.
 The wood winds will be looking down at the brass, while the brass will make jokes on the wood winds for being uncool.
 It is true that in classical music brass players usually have little to do (except for french horns), they usually have to count breaks.
-Typically an opera has got 32 pages for strings while the trumbones' part fits on one page - and most of that is in the last minutes...
+Typically an opera has got 32 pages for strings while the trombones' part fits on one page - and most of that is in the last minutes...

 Within the wood wind section the clarinet players are the most relaxed; their instrument is the only one that plays a considerable part in pop and jazz music.
-An oboe player or a bassoon player can't do much with his instrument outside the classical orchestra, except of founding a wind quintett (no wonder there are so many of them!).
+An oboe player or a bassoon player can't do much outside the classical orchestra, except for founding a wind quintett (no wonder there are so many of them!).
 Clarinet players could as well play in a dixie land band or a tango ensemble or big band, if they like.

 And then there is a special musical rivalry between oboe and clarinet: While in baroque the melody was passed from strings to flute to oboe and back to strings, the clarinet has joined this in the more modern music.
 Of all wind instruments the clarinet is the most flexible and nearly as expressive as the oboe.
-The best solo parts in classical music are parted between oboe and clarinet, the younger the piece, the more prominent the clarinet becomes.
+The best solo parts in classical music are given to either the oboe or the clarinet, the younger the piece, the more prominent the clarinet becomes.

 In order to prevent misunderstandings: Really good musicians know, off course, that their effort only counts as team work.
 And even the triangle player can make or break the concert!